BehnamEyvazpoorPy/.Net-Unit-Testing-Solution-For-Data-Access-Layer-/README.md

 In simple words, Testing the Data-Access-Layer.

 # Solution:
 Add a new .Net test project to your solution.
 Add a new folder to the test project and name it as Scripts.
-Add a Sql script file and name it as "CreateDatabase.sql".
+Add a Sql script file and name it as `CreateDatabase.sql`.
-this script is responsible for creating Test database files.
+This script is responsible for creating Test database files.